5 Basic OBS Workflow #

 is used as the build root.
 This is defined in

-the configuration file ~/.oscrc
+the configuration file ~/.oscrc using the

-key build-root
+key build-root.

 Each combination of distribution and architecture has its own build root.
 To change into the build root for openSUSE Tumbleweed on the x86-64 architecture, use the following command:

-chroot openSUSE_Tumbleweed x86_64
+geeko >oscchroot openSUSE_Tumbleweed x86_64

-When prompted, enter the root
+When prompted, enter the root password.

 Your shell will then change to the directory

-belonging to the user
+/home/abuild belonging to the user

-in group abuild
+abuild in group abuild.

 The build root contains the following structure: